kingstondwight/site/_jobs/accounting-manager.md

 date: 2018-10-09 10:32:00 -0400

 ---
 Our client is a  private equity backed medical products maker that plans to grow by introducing new products and making a few strategic acquisitions.

-This is a great chance for an Accounting Manager or Supervisor in a mid-sized company (over 100 mill) to join an ambituous private equity backed operating company.
+This is a great chance for an Accounting Manager or Supervisor in a mid-sized company (over 100 mill) to join an ambitious private equity backed operating company.
 We will consider a Senior Accountant with supervisory experience.

 The **Accounting Manager** is responsible for the day-to-day management of the Accounting team.
 The Manager has a team of two professionals and will be critical to developing and increasing the capacity of the overall financial team.
 The position will report to the Chief Financial Officer.

 Specific duties include;